WHNZ

 WHNZ (1250 AM) is a commercial radio station licensed to Tampa, Florida.
 The station's broadcast license is held by iHM Licenses, LLC, a subsidiary of iHeartMedia.
-The station airs a Spanish news/talk format.
+The station airs a talk and business format.
 WHNZ is one of the eight stations in the Tampa Bay radio market owned by iHeartMedia.
 The station's studios are located on West Gandy Boulevard in South Tampa.
-The transmitter site is off Memorial Highway in Town 'n' Country, Florida, co-located with sister station 970 AM WFLA.
-By day, WHNZ broadcasts at 25,000 watts.
-At night, to avoid interfering with other stations on AM 1250, WHNZ reduces power to 5,900 watts.
-The station uses a directional antenna at all times.